KitcatCatlord/KitcatCatlord/README.md

 Good to know:
 - I use AI tools like Copilot or Codex to annotate and document code
 - I am not a vibe coder!
 Most of my program content is written by me
-- I also use AT to generate commit messages because keeping track of everything whilst using imperative is (usually) a waste of time
+- I also use AI to generate commit messages because keeping track of everything whilst using imperative is (usually) a waste of time

 # About my repos